igor-240340/Float32AVR/README.md

 The main goal of this library is not for production use but rather for educational purposes, allowing users to understand and experiment with floating-point arithmetic.
 This library can be easily ported to any microcontroller.

-"It is used in the 'Hardware Calculator from Scratch' project, which can be found in [this](https://github.com/igor-240340/HardwareCalculatorFromScratch) repository."
+It is used in the 'Hardware Calculator from Scratch' project, which can be found in [this](https://github.com/igor-240340/HardwareCalculatorFromScratch) repository.

 ## IEEE 754 Compliance